daywiss/json-rpc-core/README.md

       return Promise.resolve(msg)
     }
   }
+  //this emitter will act as our psuedo IPC transport layer var emitter = new Emitter()
   //note normally you would just have methods on server, but server can call client as well var client = EmitterRPC.client('test',emitter,methods) var server = EmitterRPC.server('test',emitter,methods)